When Carlos Garcia speaks about the Latino American community's lack of financial education, he offers himself as a prime example.

 It wasn't until his third year at Merrill Lynch, he says, before he began investing in a 401(k).

 "My parents taught me values of a strong work ethic, but we never talked about retirement," Garcia says.
 "I had no clue what it was."

-The former-Merrill adviser heads the national launch of a new robo adviser, Finhabits, with roots in reaching out to Latino Americans and offering investing and advice through investment accounts and Roth IRAs with $5 minimums, comparable to other micro investing sites like Acorns.
+The former-Merrill advisor heads the national launch of a new robo advisor, Finhabits, with roots in reaching out to Latino Americans and offering investing and advice through investment accounts and Roth IRAs with $5 minimums, comparable to other micro investing sites like Acorns.

 Unlike those services, though, Finhabits is accessible in either English or Spanish, and is pricier — while accounts under $2,500 pay a monthly $1 fee, accounts over that amount pay 50 basis points a year.